Why Use Attribution

 - Total attribution of a single component cannot exceed 100%

-- The removals that a component is attributed to can exist in different GHG statements if necessary
+- The GHG entries that a component is attributed to can exist in different GHG statements if necessary

 Example

-A transport leg might have been applicable to multiple removals, with:- 60% attributed to Removal A
+A transport leg might have been applicable to multiple GHG entries, with:- 60% attributed to GHG Entry A

 GHG Statement-level attribution

-Manages how GHG statement-level emissions are distributed across the Removals in the GHG statement.
-Any GHG statement level emissions would be evenly distributed across all removals within the statement.
+Manages how GHG statement-level emissions are distributed across the GHG entries in the GHG statement.
+Any GHG statement level emissions would be evenly distributed across all GHG entries within the statement.
 This ensures consistent accounting within the statement boundary and simplifies verification.Key concepts

-- Components within a GHG statement are evenly attributed across its removals, regardless of individual removal size.
+- Components within a GHG statement are evenly attributed across its GHG entries, regardless of individual entry size.

 - Maintains consistent accounting within statement boundaries